-EWU Special Honors Scholarship - National Merit Finalists or Semi-Finalists: Students named National Merit Finalists (or semi-finalists) and who enter Eastern as a beginning freshman fall quarter 2014 may be eligible for a four-year, $3,000 EWU Scholarship.
+EWU Special Honors Scholarship - National Merit Finalists or Semi-Finalists: Students named National Merit Finalists (or semi-finalists) and who enter Eastern as a beginning freshman fall quarter 2017 may be eligible for a four-year, $3000 (per year) EWU Scholarship.
 For consideration, submit verification of your National Merit Scholar status to the Financial Aid and Scholarship Office.

 Eastern Advantage Scholarship: Eastern Advantage is a personal academic support program that provides first generation college students with the tools and resources necessary to succeed in achieving their goal of attaining a college degree.
-Up to 250 Eastern Advantage Scholarships worth $1,500 each are open to freshmen who are a 1) 2014 high school graduate, 2) first generation college student (neither parent holds a four year degree), 3) Washington resident, and 4) U.S. citizen or eligible non-citizen.
-All new freshmen meeting the aforementioned criteria will automatically be considered for an award.
-To find out more, visit the Eastern Advantage Program or call them at 509.359.6149.
+Eastern Advantage Scholarships are open to freshmen who are a 1) 2017 high school graduate, 2) first generation college student (neither parent holds a four year degree), 3) Washington resident, and 4) U.S. citizen or eligible non-citizen.
+All new freshmen meeting the aforementioned criteria will automatically be considered for the $1500 award.
+To find out more, visit the Eastern Advantage Program or call them at 509.359.2487.

-Running Start Scholars: To support our former EWU Running Start participants, EWU offers 30, $1,500 scholarships to students choosing to attend EWU immediately following their high school/running start studies.
-Recipients must have completed at least 30 EWU running start credits with a 3.3 or higher cumulative GPA by Fall 2013 for 2014-2015 award consideration.
-To apply, complete the 2014-2015 General EWU Scholarship Application by February 15, 2014.
+Running Start Scholars: To support our former EWU Running Start participants, EWU provides a $1500 scholarship opportunity to students choosing to attend EWU immediately following their high school/running start studies.
+Recipients must have completed at least 30 EWU running start credits with a 3.3 or higher cumulative GPA by Fall 2017 for 2017-2018 award consideration.
+To apply for this competitive award, complete the 2017-2018 General EWU Scholarship Application by February 1, 2017.

 View the desktop version of this page.